 Festivity and Faith

 In the early morning of November 26, 1758, the first public Thanksgiving was held at “The Point.”
-For all the divine providence that was bestowed upon the British forces in battle, Reverend Charles Clinton Beatty lead more than 5,000 soldiers in prayer- including a rising public figure and war general, George Washington.
+For all the divine providence that was bestowed upon the British forces in battle, Reverend Charles Clinton Beatty lead soldiers in prayer- including a rising public figure and war general, George Washington.
 Although food and shelter were scarce, due to the devastation of war and overall impoverished conditions, prayers and community satiated the appetites of all present.

 Thanksgiving Today: Pittsburgh and Beyond